jackokring/agon-vdp/README.md

 `https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json`

-In the Board Manager (from the Tools menu), select the esp32 board, making sure version 2.0.4 is installed.
+In the Board Manager (from the Tools menu), select the esp32 board.
+Advice for the original Quark firmware was to make sure version 2.0.4 is installed, however for the Agon Console8 development has been conducted with version 2.0.11.

 Now the board can be selected and configured:

 * Board: “ESP32 Dev Module”
-* Upload Speed: “921600”
+* Upload Speed: "115200"
 * CPU Frequency: “240Mhz (WiFi/BT)”
 * Flash Frequency: “80Mhz”
 * Flash Mode: “QIO”